-In 2022, AIL has seen another year of consolidation and embedding of controls.
-During the year we further reduced our line of business participation with our exit from A&H allowing us to focus on 5 key product lines.
-This reflected our continued determination to rationalise our portfolio and focus on our strengths.
-Similarly, we terminated our participation in the Title market.
+In 2023, AIL has seen another year of consolidation and embedding of controls.
+During the year, the Group has continued to focus on growing its core key product lines, whilst minimising the impact of the run-off block of business.
 In each case our decision-making was aided by an understanding of the risk adjusted profitability through our Return on Capital modelling.

-The split of our portfolio into Active lines and Run-Off has proved successful - we have created distinct strategies to manage both growth and exited portfolios.
+The split of our portfolio into Active lines and Run-Off has proved successful - we have continued to manage the business in two distinct strategies (growth and exited portfolios).

-The strategy intends to offer continuity and stability on the same focus and priorities that AIL has had over the last few years.
-The AIL Group is not proposing any sharp deviation from the strategies of prior years - the focus will remain on the five core lines of business without significant deviations into new product areas.
+The strategy intends to offer continuity and stability on the same focus and priorities the Group has had over the last few years.
+The Group is not proposing any sharp deviation from the strategies of prior years - the focus will remain on the same core lines of business without significant deviations into new product areas.
+Our intention has been to build a solid platform from which to regain momentum for profitable, sustainable growth.

-The continued focus on improving its systems of governance and controls, stand-alone operating capabilities and delegated underwriting model; and strengthening its financial condition and stability of its capital have resulted in the following changes to the Company's business model in 2022:
+The Group has been developing and implementing plans to: improve its systems of governance and controls, stand-alone operating capabilities and delegated underwriting model; and strengthen its financial condition and stability of its capital.
+These initiatives have resulted in the following changes to the Group's business model in 2023:

-- Progressed group restructuring to deliver a more capital and operationally efficient structure During 2022, the AIL Group continued to take steps to simplify its legal entity structure.
+- Progressed group restructuring to deliver a more capital and operationally efficient structure During 2023, the AIL Group continued to take steps to simplify its legal entity structure.
 As a result, the following direct and indirect subsidiaries of AIL, which are dormant in nature or are subsidiary holding companies, have been sold or dissolved in the year:

+- o AmTrust Insurance Services Norway AS;

-- o ANV Holdings (UK) Limited
+- o Amtrust Nordic Holding AB;

-- o ANV MGA Services BV
+- o AmTrust Central Bureau of Services Limited;

-- o ANV Risk BV
+- o ANV Holdings B.V.; and

-- o AMT Mortgage Insurance Limited
+- o Legal Insurance Management Limited

-- o AMT Mortgage Services Limited

-- o AmTrust Underwriting Limited

-- o AmTrust France SAS (sold during 2022)

-- New reinsurance arrangement with AmTrust International Insurance Limited (AIIL) AEL entered into a reinsurance arrangement with AIIL which is a related undertaking, to achieve operational finality on its legacy book (business underwritten 2019 and prior) and Run-Off Book and as a result significantly improved AEL's capital position (2022: 185% 2021: 145%) and it's capital stability.
+- Improved capital stability and optimise Solvency Ratio Coverage AEL entered into a reinsurance arrangement with AmTrust International Insurance Limited (AIIL) in 2022, which was renewed in 2023 and now covers business underwritten in 2020, as well as the Run-Off Book and as a result maintained a strong and stable capital position (SCR coverage 2023: 188% 2022: 185%).
 The counterparty exposure risk is managed through an arrangement where funds are withheld or collateral is held in trust for the full reinsurance exposure.